 Two Winds and Zaida din Parede Blackwing are characters from The Wheel of Time,

-the structure of their names revealing that they are Sea Folk.
+the structure of their names revealing that they are Sea Folk (or more properly Atha'an Miere).
 A

 structure notably absent from Tenobia si Bashere Kazadi and her uncle